 These officers shall comprise the club's active executive board.

-Section 2 Members shall be qualified for an officer position after at least one season as a member of the club.
+Section 2 Members shall be qualified for an officer position after at least one Fall season as a member of the club.

 Section 3 Term of office shall be one year.

 Section 4 Provisions for removal of an officer shall be as follows: if an officer's behavior is deemed inappropriate or unacceptable by a member or another officer, the active executive board retains the right to vote on the suspension or removal of the officer from his position.
 The member or officer must first present their claim to the board, who will then give the accused officer the opportunity to refute the claim.
-If the majority of the board judges the accused to be guilty of the charges, then depending upon the severity of the claim he may either be suspended or removed from his position as officer.
+If the majority of the board judges the accused to be guilty of the charges, the accused will either be suspended or removed from the club depending on the severity of the claim.
 Membership in the club may also be jeopardized.

 Article V - Elections

-Section 1 Election of officers shall be held annually .
+Section 1 Election of officers shall be held annually in the spring.

-Section 2
+Section 2 If an officer position becomes vacant as a result of that officer’s term coming to an end, the vacancy shall be filled in the spring election.
+If an officer position becomes vacant short of that officer’s term coming to an end, an election shall take place as soon as possible in order to fill the vacancy.
+Both elections shall have the same regulations in terms of voting and candidacy eligibility which are stipulated hereafter.
+Candidates for an officer position must have completed one full Fall season as a member of the club.
+All current members of the club are eligible to vote in elections.

-Section 3 The procedures for voting shall be as follows: a majority vote from the executive board shall be sufficient to elect an officer for the following year.
+Section 3 The election procedure shall be as follows: Any eligible candidate who wishes to run for an officer position shall have a small allotment of time prior to the vote in order to present claims as to how they are suited to the position in question.
+Following these claims, a vote shall take place by show of hands.
+A majority vote from the eligible members in attendance shall be sufficient to elect an officer for a full term of office or to the remainder of a term in office if that position is vacated partway through the term.

 Article VI - Meetings